Dynamic behavior for a gradient algorithm with energy and momentum: Energy-adaptive gradient algorithms

-As we mentioned in the introduction, PL condition has attracted increasing attention in connection with the convergence of training deep neural network tasks.
-Here we conduct an informal investigation on how a loss function commonly used in training deep learning tasks can satisfy the PL condition.
+As we mentioned in the introduction, the PL condition has attracted increasing attention in the context of training deep neural networks.
+In this informal exploration, we investigate how a commonly used loss function in deep learning tasks can satisfy the PL condition.
 Consider the following loss function